What to do About Fire Sprinkler Retrofitting

 For high-rise condominium association buildings exceeding 75 feet in height:

 The update provides the time for fire sprinkler and emergency life safety system retrofitting has been extended to January 1, 2024.
 Condominium associations may continue to vote to waive fire sprinkler system retrofitting requirements.

 A 2010 amendment to Florida Statute 718.112 (2)(l)(1) made the fire sprinkler retrofit requirement arguably applicable to all condos.
-The statute was initially only applicable to high rise condos.
+Initially only high rise condos were affected by the statute.
 When the statute was amended, the words “high rise” were removed.
 Thus, the language of the statute appears to cover all condos, even though many feel that the statute should only apply to high rises.
-Although several groups have sought clarification from Florida’s Department of Business and Professional Regulation (DBPR), DBPR has yet to give a definitive opinion stating that the statute will only be enforced against high rise condos.
+Although several groups have sought clarification from Florida’s Department of Business and Professional Regulation (DBPR), the Department has yet to give a definitive opinion stating that the statute will only be enforced against high rise condos.
 So, what do you do?

 Until there is some further guidance, it would be wise to consult your association attorney to determine whether your association should hold an opt-out vote.
 Section 718(2)(l)(1) gives condo associations the opportunity to opt-out of fire sprinkler retrofitting, if the members of the association vote to do so.
 The deadline to opt-out is December 31, 2016.
 If you fail to hold the vote, and the statute is interpreted as being applicable to all condos, the association may be in for a big expense and you may be hearing from some very unhappy homeowners.
 Thus, to be sure you are protected and will not be subject to retrofitting, your attorney may advise to have the members vote to opt out, and to document their decision.